 Knee pain is a common problem for many reasons, from acute injuries to complications of diseases.
 The location of knee pain may vary depending on the structure.
 In the case of an infection or inflammatory process, the entire knee may be swollen and painful, while the torn meniscus or fracture of the bones gives symptoms only in one particular place.
 Baker cyst usually causes pain in the back of the knee.

 The knee joint is the very basic anatomical structure of our gait cycle.
-The knee largely depends on the stability of the foot, along with the biomechanical function of the hip and pelvis.
+The knee largely depends on the stability of the foot, along with the biomechanical function of the hip pain and pelvis.
 Repeatedly, patients come to the clinic with the question:

 - Do I need an orthosis to repair my knee pain?